I. New Roulette Software Released to the Public

 The single-zero roulette wheel has 37 numbers, from 0 to 36.
 The outside sector of the wheel consists of only 18 numbers.
 Keep that uneven size in mind when applying this system to the French (Europeans or single-0) roulette.
 Therefore, the inner hemisphere will show a higher frequency.

-The roulette player will apply a gambling system similar to the FFG principles presented in the The Super Roulette Strategy: The Best Winning Roulette Systems the p=1/2 section.
+The roulette player will apply a gambling system similar to the FFG principles presented in the The Best-Ever Roulette Strategy, Systems based on mathematics of progressions and free-for-all the p=1/2 section.

 There are many interesting things to consider.
 This piece of software offers some great opportunities.
 The report column 'Distance In Slots' shows numbers such as: 11, 4, 6, 17, 4, 15, 4, 4, 17 How about looking for a jump of exactly 4 in the near future?
 Well, then, you have to play only 2 numbers: count 4 slots clockwise and 4 slots counter-clockwise.
 If the previous roulette number was 36, next spin bet on numbers 23 and 34.
 You can make a good profit if a slot jump equal to 4 occurs in the next 10 spins!
 Remember also that any phenomenon tends to repeat more often after a number of trials less than or equal to the FFG median.
 On the other hand, if one or two jumps have not shown up in a long series of roulette spins, consider betting on them.
 The jump equal to 0 and the jump equal to 19 will always show lower frequencies.
 They consist of one number each.
 Every other jump consists of two numbers (symmetrically located to the left and to the right of the current roulette slot).